OSGeo/grass-website/content/news/2021_04_23_new_tutorials_made_by_students.md

 species identification through OBIA and machine learning.
 Students overcame installation difficulties, learnt and studied new modules, searched for data, explored different solutions.
-Some, even moved to Linux and learnt to use git.
+Some, even moved to Linux and learnt to use Git.
 It was really satisfying to see their learning process and outcome.

 Here, I'd like to highlight two outstanding tutorials:

 - [​Wildfire Modeling in Yosemite National Park](https://github.com/acoiman/wildfire_modeling) by [Abraham Coiman](https://acoiman.github.io/) from Venezuela.
-In this tutorial, Abraham combines the use of GEE, geemap, geopandas and GRASS GIS within a Jupyter notebook to simulate wildfire spread in Yosemite National Park.
+In this tutorial, Abraham combines the use of GEE, geemap, GeoPandas and GRASS GIS within a Jupyter notebook to simulate wildfire spread in Yosemite National Park.

 <img src="https://raw.githubusercontent.com/acoiman/wildfire_modeling/main/gisdata/yosemite/images/yosemite_wildfire_modeling_79_0.png" width="70%" style="float:center;padding-left:25px">